 Looking at the dial, the first thing I noticed is how easy it is to read the time.
 Three prominent centrally mounted analog hands display the hours, minutes, and seconds.
 The steel hands have been laser-etched, and feature luminescent material.
 Legibility is a key concern and should be the focus of a timepiece.
 Not only are the hands highly visible, but the three-dimensional indices are also large and easy to read.

 In my experience with multiple G-Shocks equipped with the Connected module, Bluetooth is superior to atomic timekeeping, keeping your watch phone-level accurate at all times.

 A city ring surrounds the dial along the flange.
 Inside of that is the minute/second chapter ring.
-A date window sits at a 45-degree angle in between 4 and 5 o’clock, which by the way is auto set and tied in with the main time.
-This brings me to the second time zone (referred to a world time by Casio, although it is basically a second time zone that can be selected via the app from one of 300 cities, and that can be changed in the future via app updates).
+A date window sits at a 45-degree angle in-between 4 and 5 o’clock, which by the way is auto set and tied in with the main time.
+This brings me to the second time zone (referred to as “world time: by Casio, although it’s basically a second time zone that can be selected via the app from one of 300 cities, and that can be changed in the future via app updates).
 You can select and even toggle between the two time zones on the app to swap the main (local) and second time zone (home).
 The second time zone display is located in the dial at 6 o’clock and has its own AM/PM indicator in the additional mini subdial that is superimposed on the main dial at 2 o’clock.